 Electrical networks can be compromised in the event of a large wildfire.
 Not only can wildfire ignite electrical infrastructure but burned trees can fall on lines and disrupt service.
+Electrical lines improperly maintained can also be a source of wildfire ignitions, as when a storm causes trees and live lines to come into contact.
 Ensuring emergency operations have access to a sufficient supply of backup power is an important part of wildfire preparedness.